KunalKhandekar/UsabilityHub-Clone/README.md

-# UtilityHub Clone
+# UsabilityHub Clone

-This is a clone of the UtilityHub website, created using HTML and CSS.
-It replicates the design and layout of the original UtilityHub website.
+This is a clone of the UsabilityHub website, created using HTML and CSS.
+It replicates the design and layout of the original UsabilityHub website.

 ## Table of Contents